qihongl/pylca/README.md

 this is a lightweight python implementation of the leaky, competing, accumulator, based on [1], [2] and [3].
 The default is to behave like [2].
 I need a really fast LCA in python for research purposes but I couldn't find it, so I wrote one.
 And I thought I'd shared it just in case other people need this.

-note:
-- this implementation doesn't force the LCA process to terminate when the (activity threshold) criterion is met, which is different from [2]. though the user can truncate the activity time course post-hoc
-- [2] assumes self-excitation of the accumulators is zero. this implementation allows positive self-excitation.
-- this implementation doesn't perform exponential weighted moving average of the inputs.
-[3] can do this.
-- this implementation is linear, which is what [2] does.
-[3] supports non-linear transformation of the output units.

 <br>

 #### how to use